Multi-Year Accessibility Plan

 IASR Employment Standards

-KGCL is committed to fair and accessible employment practices across all facets of employment.
+RPGL is committed to fair and accessible employment practices across all facets of employment.
 This includes providing accessibility across all stages of the recruitment cycle, ensuring that barriers in accommodation and return to work processes are eliminated and corporate policies surrounding accommodation and return to work are followed, where applicable.
-KGCL is also committed to taking into consideration, the accessibility needs and any accommodation plans of its employees for the purposes of performance management, career development and advancement, and redeployment.
+RPGL is also committed to taking into consideration, the accessibility needs and any accommodation plans of its employees for the purposes of performance management, career development and advancement, and redeployment.

 - Have available the documentation to notify candidates about our accommodation practices.